LiliaFramework/Lilia/docs/docs/libraries/lia.webimage.md

 ## Overview

-The webimage library downloads remote images and caches them as materials.
+The web-image library downloads remote images and caches them as materials.
 Cached files are stored under

-`data/lilia/<IP>/<Gamemode>/` so each server keeps its own image collection.
+`data/lilia/<IP>/<Gamemode>/`, so each server keeps its own image collection.
 The library also extends

-`Material()` and `DImage:SetImage()` allowing you to pass HTTP(S) URLs directly; the image is downloaded,

-cached and then used automatically.
+`Material()` and `DImage:SetImage()` so you can pass HTTP(S) URLs directly—the image is downloaded, cached, and used automatically.

 ---